Frequently Asked Questions

 Q: Who are the judges?

 A: Both the shortlist and the eventual winner are selected by an international panel of judges which changes each year.
-Details of the 2015 Judging Panel is available here.
+The 2016 Judging Panel will be announced in November 2015.
 The complete list of judges to date is available here.

 Q: What is the prize fund?